system76/firmware-desktop/ratp5/README.md

 5. Press `F8` to start the QFlash utility.
 6. Select `Update BIOS from Drive`.
 7. Select the flash drive with the firmware on it.
-8. Select the `firmware.cap` file.
+8. Select the `firmware.rom` file.
 9. The QFlash will take a few seconds to verify the file.
 10. The BIOS version, BIOS date, as well as checksum for the new firmware will then be displayed.
 The option between `Normal Update` and `Quick Update` will be available.
 Select `Normal Update`.
 11. The BIOS will then begin updating.
 This may take upwards of 5 minutes to complete.